 Step 3: Understand Trailer Direction

-This is the key part: the trailer will move in the opposite direction of your steering input.
-To reverse the trailer to the left, turn your vehicle’s steering wheel to the right, and vice versa.
-It might feel counterintuitive at first, but with practice, this movement will become second nature.
+The trailer will move in the opposite direction of your steering input.
+To reverse the trailer to the left, turn your vehicle's steering wheel to the right, and vice versa.

 Step 4: Make Small, Gradual Adjustments

 When reversing, less is more.
-Make gradual adjustments to the steering wheel, as oversteering can cause the trailer to jackknife (where the trailer swings sharply to one side).
-By making smaller steering inputs, you maintain more control over the trailer’s movement.
+Make gradual adjustments to the steering wheel, as oversteering can cause the trailer to jackknife.

 Step 5: Take It Slow and Steady